-Areas of good practice was found in relation to Access NI, staff registrations with the Northern Ireland Social Care Council (NISCC), management of incidents and service users' risk assessments including restrictive practices.
+Areas of good practice was found in relation to Access NI, staff registrations with NISCC, management of incidents and service users' risk assessments including restrictive practices.

-Good practice was also found in relation to all current Covid-19 guidance and the use of personal protective equipment (PPE) guidelines, Covid-19 education and management including infection prevention and control (IPC) measures.
+Good practice was also found in relation to all current Covid-19 guidance and the use of PPE guidelines, Covid-19 education and management including IPC measures.